alex-shpak/hugo-book/README.md

 ## Blog

-Simple blog supported for section `posts`
+Simple blog supported for section `posts`.
+Blog is not primary use case so book theme so it has only minimal features

 ## Configuration